 The income of local government and public authorities is exempt from income tax.
 However Council is subject to Fringe Benefits Tax, Goods and Services Tax ('GST').
-The net amount of GST recoverable from the Australian Taxation Office (ATO) or payable to the ATO is shown as an asset or liability respectively.
+The net amount of GST recoverable from the Australian Taxation Office (ATO) or payable to the ATO is shown as an asset

 These financial statements comply with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB).
-Council is a not-for-profit entity for financial reporting purposes and complies with Australian Accounting Standards as applicable to notfor-profit entities
+Council is a not-for-profit entity for financial reporting purposes and complies with Australian Accounting Standards as applicable to not-